-The Bridge on the River Kwai, and in extreme cases even Kanchanaburi War Cemetery, turned out to be the tourist attractions in a completely inappropriate way!
+The bridge, and in extreme cases even Kanchanaburi War Cemetery, turned out to be Kanchanaburi attractions in a completely inappropriate way!
 Taking silly poses and making duck faces in places where more than a hundred thousand people lost their lives, resembles dancing on someone’s grave.

 Did social media destroy our brain cells?
 How in the hell did we become so insensitive?
 Can’t we understand contexts?
 If indeed we show that we are blind, why are we even interested in – Kanchanaburi sightseeing?

 Whenever visiting places demanding respect, we should control our urge for constant camera-clicking.
 As I have both learned and taught in Lalibela, disrespectful photography could even bring you problems with the police!